Alaskans live free from the consequences of alcohol misuse, so we are empowered to achieve our full potential.

 Alaskans working together can impact the wellbeing of our state.

 Tiffany was born and raised in Anchorage, Alaska.
-After graduating from Bartlett High School, she explored the country for 12 years, then returned to Alaska in 2012 to work for Providence Health and Services.
-She served first as a philanthropy officer, where she was honored as the Diverse Communities Scholar in 2013, then as the state advocacy program manager.
-She comes to Recover Alaska with 10 years of experience in the nonprofit sector in fundraising, program development, public relations, and government affairs.
+After graduating from Bartlett High School, she explored the country for 12 years and returned to Alaska in 2012.
+She comes to Recover Alaska with a bachelor’s in classics from Pomona College, a master’s in public administration from the University of Oregon, and 10 years of experience in the nonprofit sector in fundraising, program development, public relations, and government affairs.

 Contact Tiffany at 907-249-6644 or at firstname.lastname@example.org.